About ten years after the Oscar-winning documentary "An Inconvenient Truth," a sequel was made called "An Inconvenient Sequel: Truth to Power."

 Al Gore mentions how pregnant women, for the first time in history, have been told not to go to certain parts of United States of America because of the zika virus.
 Al Gore also mentions how women in Central and South America have been told not to get pregnant for two years.
 "That's something new in the history of the human race."

-Al Gore later mentions that 93% of all the heat energy from global warming is going into the oceans.
+Al Gore later mentions in "An Inconvenient Sequel" that 93% of all the heat energy from global warming is going into the oceans.
 This has consequences.
 For example, hurricanes become more powerful as they travel through warmer waters.

 Al Gore mentions that the most criticized scene of the movie "An Inconvenient Truth" was an animated scene showing that the World Trade Center Memorial would go underwater with the combination of rising sea levels and storm surge.
 People said it was an exaggeration.